List of current AHL captains and alternate captains: Alternate captains

-All thirty-two AHL teams have named at least the regulation two alternate captains.
-Of the eighty-five alternate captains, twenty of them have been with their team for their entire career.
+Twenty of the thirty-two AHL teams have named at least the regulation two alternate captains, with the Bakersfield Condors, Charlotte Checkers, Cleveland Monsters, Colorado Eagles, Manitoba Moose, Ontario Reign, Providence Bruins, San Jose Barracuda, Springfield Thunderbirds, Tucson Roadrunners, Utica Comets, and the Wilkes-Barre/Scranton Penguins being the twelve exceptions.
+Of the sixty alternate captains, fourteen of them have been with their team for their entire career.
 Teams that have named more than the regulation two alternate captains (or three in the case of teams without a captain) are required to rotate the two (or three) "A"s between those players by methods of their choosing.
-The current longest-tenured alternate captains in the league are James Hamblin of the Bakersfield Condors and Keaton Middleton of the Colorado Eagles, who have served in those roles since the 2022–2023 season.
+The current longest-tenured alternate captains in the league is Keaton Middleton of the Colorado Eagles, who has served in that role since the 2022–2023 season.